JoClaivaz/Mammals_orthologs_exp/README.md

 #'modification_inference_clade_specific.R'
-allows to infer specific orthologs only modified in the considered clade (human, hominidae, primate, mouse, muridae) and plot the conservation of those orthologs considered orthologs are: unique orthologs, only present in 1 domain modification or control group for each species
+allows to infer specific orthologs only modified in the considered clade (human, hominidae, primate, mouse, muridae) and plot the conservation of those orthologs molecular function and biological process of the genes are also inferred considered orthologs are: unique orthologs, only present in 1 domain modification or control group for each species

 #'paralog_ortholog_ref_gene_extraction.py'